devopstrainings/linux-basics-katakoda/linux-adminstration/step2.md

 This user which we created so far is a real user, But also to run our software or applications inside the server we need those process associated to a user.
 In other words we dont run softwares or applications with root user directly and hence we create certain users in the system and it OS terminology we called them as `Daemon Users`.
 This helps in organizing the operations and as well as improvizing the security.

-The following command will run some services inside the systema and you can check those process and we will find those are been ran by a certain user but not by a root user.
+The following command will run some services inside the system and you can check those process and we will find those are been ran by a certain user but not by a root user.

 # Additional Commands for Practice